Troubleshoot wireless network connection problems in 10 steps

 Step 2.
 Define the scale of the problem

-The vast majority of Wi-Fi problems are single-client issues -- as long as the network was designed and installed by qualified professionals.
+The majority of Wi-Fi problems are single-client issues -- as long as the network was designed and installed by qualified professionals.
 At the same time, even market-leading vendors can deliver buggy code, and good components occasionally do fail.

 When you encounter wireless network performance issues, you need to understand how far the problem stretches.
 This step applies whether you run the network or just use it.
+When experiencing wireless connection problems, end users can gauge the scope of the issue by following these steps:

 - Take a deep breath before you start calling the entire wireless environment bad.
 If you are the only one having wireless connection problems in a room full of people, then that is telling.